 One day before school classes were suspended, Keysight Technologies Spain volunteers went to Escola Els Llorers to celebrate probably the last after-school event just before COVID-19 confinement started.

-This year, 100 kits were distributed: 50 for 5th grade with the owl pellets experiment and 50 for 6th grade solar car experiment.
+This year, 100 kits were distributed: 50 for the 5th grade with the owl pellets experiment and 50 for the 6th-grade solar car experiment.

 Owl Pellets / The Food Web – 5th grade

 This hands-on experiment allowed students to investigate the food web, identify animal skeletons, and practice dissecting skills.
 Each student dissected an owl pellet and classified the remains using a bone-sorting chart.
 “The look on the students’ faces went from total disgust to total awe when they finally discovered what animals the bones they sorted belonged to.
 It is always fun to see children’s reactions to experiments,” said Johanna Orpana, Keysight new Nordic, Israel, and UK Supervisor for CCC Europe.
 At the same time Regina Mundigl, from the CCC Europe DACH Customer Service team said, “This is my first time as an after-school volunteer, but I certainly will be volunteering for more of these events.”

 The Solar Car / Renewable Energy in Cars – 6th grade

 Inga Urbina—SWE Global Ambassador, Spain—delivered this outreach event with Marta Trujillo of the Keysight DACH Customer Service team.

 The experiment was done within the context of their 2nd-trimester project: “the universe and the natural phenomena in the blue planet.”
 During the experiment, students discussed solar energy as a renewable resource and created their own solar-powered car to observe the use of the sun’s energy to power a vehicle.